its-darsh/bars-and-widgets-list/README.md

 | [Cinnabar](https://github.com/mswiger/cinnabar) | NA | Python | NA | Wayland Only |

 # See Also
-Other projects you might get interested in
+other projects you might be interested in
 | Project | Description |
 | --- | --- |
 | [SwayNotificationCenter](https://github.com/ErikReider/SwayNotificationCenter) | A simple GTK based notification daemon for SwayWM |